usaid-cs/yesterday-i-learned/random.md

 1. [Neil on Flat Earthers](https://www.youtube.com/watch?v=CuwjWZV8EA0&t=109): "This is a deep failure of our educational system.
 I've stopped chasing after people with those belief systems, because I don't see the point; that there's something deeper going on in our society, that, somehow, enables people to believe they're making cogent arguments, and they're not."
 1. None of the [vikings](https://en.wikipedia.org/wiki/Vikings) looked like [how they are depicted on television](https://www.howtotrainyourdragon.com/images/uploads/humans/_1095/Feat_main.jpg).
 1. [Alfred the Great](https://en.wikipedia.org/wiki/Alfred_the_Great) and [Cnut the Great](https://en.wikipedia.org/wiki/Cnut_the_Great) (actually Scandinavian) were the two English Monarchs that were given the title "the Great".
-1. "Other people's money" and "Other people's time" are proven ways to make yourself richer.
-That's why companies exist.
-That's why you shouldn't be working for others purely for the money.
 1. Calling the Note 6 the Note 7, and then having the Note 7 explode and quickly replaced with the Note 8, drastically decreases the resale value of the Note 5.
 1. A figurehead is a person who holds an important title or office, yet executes little actual power.
 The Queen is a figurehead.
 She rarely exercises her powers, and doesn't know if the Commonwealth would actually follow her orders.
 1. If your lens is large enough, taking pictures of the sun [does](https://www.lensrentals.com/blog/2017/09/rental-camera-gear-destroyed-by-the-solar-eclipse-of-2017/) melt/burn the components.